zuhrulumam/LearnLaravel/readme.md

-# Learn Laravel 5.2 Project
+# Learn Laravel 5.2 Project and Semantic-UI

-This project created based on my experience of learning Laravel 5.2.
+This project created based on my experience of learning Laravel 5.2 and Semanric-UI.

 One Day One Function .. :v